SAP-archive/teched2023-XP287v/exercises/ex3/README.md

 8. Provide an instance name e.g. "ansForLama" and select `Next`.

 Now that you've create a service instance, lets continue by generating a service key:

 9. Select `Instances and Subscriptions` in the left navigation.
-10. In the area "Instances", select the entry for Alert Notification, e.g. `ansforlama`.
+10. In the area "Instances", select the line item for Alert Notification, e.g. `ansforlama` (not yet the link of that row).
 11. On the right side, select `create` in the lower section titled "Service Keys".
-12. Provide a binding name, e.g. "ansbinding".
+12. Provide a "Service Key Name", e.g. `ansbinding`.
 13. Select `Create`.

 Now you can see your created binding in the table.
 When you select the entry you will see a JSON similar to this one: